 Ferrets are not as cuddly or sleepy as seen sometimes on IG/YT videos.
 Most ferrets won’t sleep near you all the time.
 They like their areas, and they sleep there when they want.

-But, some exercises like this one can help a lot.
-(YouTube video)
+But, some exercises like this one can help a lot. (see video above)

 You can condition/train a ferret to sleep with you.
 What you need to do is when they are sleeping, hold them up, and put them onto your chest.
 Initially, they would find it disturbing when they wake up and see a very different environment than what they went to sleep with.
 But slowly, they will adopt and will immediately sleep after waking up.
 They will now feel comfortable with the new environment.